AlexGalays/abyssa-js/README.md

 [**crossroads.js**](https://github.com/millermedeiros/crossroads.js): A stateless, solid traditional low level router.
 Abyssa builds on top of it.
 [**signals.js**](https://github.com/millermedeiros/js-signals): A dependency of crossroads.js; Provide an alternative to string based events.
 Abyssa uses signals instead of events.
-[**when.js**](https://github.com/cujojs/when): A small and solid implementation of Promise/A+.
+[**q.js**](https://github.com/kriskowal/q): The reference implementation of Promise/A+.
 This is used internally to orchestrate asynchronous behaviors.

 <a name="cookbook"></a>